-The purpose of the Department of Public Instruction's (DPI) ATS program is to develop and implement K-12 prevention curricula and instructional programs to counter the problem of drinking and driving by youth.
+The purpose of the Department of Public Instruction's (DPI) ATS program is to assist local school districts in countering the problem of drinking and driving by youth.
 Under s.
 118.01 (2)(d)6., Wis.
 Stats., each school board is required to provide an instructional program on the prevention of accidents and promotion of safety on the public highways, including the relationship between highway safety and the use of alcohol and controlled substances under Ch.
 961.

 Professional Development Activities

 Through the Alcohol/Traffic Safety Education program, school traffic safety curriculum materials, in-service/professional development workshops, conferences, and training events are also provided.
 Go to Save-The-Date below for more information on dates, times, and specific events.

 Traffic Safety Education/Driver Education

 Wisconsin requires the satisfactory completion of a driver education course (classroom and laboratory) for persons under 18 years of age electing to be licensed after the age of 16.
 There is no longer a State Driver Education Categorical Aid Reimbursement Program in Wisconsin.
 The last state categorical aid payments to districts were made in March, 2004.

 Although state categorical aids have been eliminated, the DPI will continue to administer public school driver education programs as it has in the past.
 Districts that are planning to continue offering driver education programs will still be required to submit and have on file in the department, an approved Program Approval Application (PII 1709).